-- gC18 The following may reasonably be seen as compromising your independence in breach of Rule 8 (whether or not the circumstances are such that Rule C10 is also breached): - offering, promising or giving: .1 - any commission or referral fee (of whatever size) note that these are in any case prohibited .a by Rule C10 and associated guidance; or - a gift (apart from items of modest value), b
+- gC18 The following may reasonably be seen as compromising your independence in breach of Rule C8 (whether or not the circumstances are such that Rule C10 is also breached): - .1 offering, promising or giving: - .a any commission or referral fee (of whatever size) note that these are in any case prohibited by Rule C10 and associated guidance; or - .b a gift (apart from items of modest value),

-- .2 lending money to any such client, professional client or other intermediary; or - .3 accepting any money (whether as a loan or otherwise) from any client, professional client or other intermediary, unless it is a payment for your professional services or reimbursement of expenses or of disbursements made on behalf of the client; - aC19 If you are offered a gift by a current, prospective or former client, professional client or other intermediary, you should consider carefully whether the circumstances and size of the gift would reasonably lead others to think that your independence had been compromised.
-If this would be the case, you should refuse to accept the gift. - gC20 The giving or receiving of entertainment at a disproportionate level may also give rise to a similar issue and so should not be offered or accepted if it would lead others reasonably to think that your independence had been compromised.
+- .2 lending money to any such client, professional client or other intermediary; or - .3 accepting any money (whether as a loan or otherwise) from any client, professional client or other intermediary, unless it is a payment for your professional services or reimbursement of expenses or of disbursements made on behalf of the client; - gC19 If you are offered a gift by a current, prospective or former client, professional client or other intermediary, you should consider carefully whether the circumstances and size of the gift would reasonably lead others to think that your independence had been compromised.
+If this would be the case, you should refuse to accept the gift. - gC20 The giving or receiving of entertainment at a disproportionate level may also give rise to a similar issue and so should not be offered or accepted if it would lead others reasonably to think that your independence had been compromised. - gC21 Guidance C18 to C20 above is likely to be more relevant where you are a self-employed barrister, a BSB authorised body, an authorised (non-BSB) individual, an employed barrister (BSB authorised body)